webprofusion/certify-docs/docs/script-hooks.md

 # object containing all information Certify has about the saved Site
 $result.ManagedItem

-# the IIS site ID
+# the IIS (or other service) site ID
-$result.ManagedItem.GroupId   # ex: 1, 2, 3, ...
+$result.ManagedItem.ServerSiteId   # ex: 1, 2, 3, ...

-# the IIS site directory
+# the website root directory (if applicable)
 $result.ManagedItem.RequestConfig.WebsiteRootPath   # ex: "C:\inetpub\wwwroot"

 # the path to the created/renewed certificate PFX file
-$result.ManagedItem.CertificatePath   # ex: "C:\ProgramData\ACMESharp\sysVault\99-ASSET\cert_ident8cf8bd9c-all.pfx"
+$result.ManagedItem.CertificatePath   # ex: "C:\ProgramData\Certify\certes\assets\pfx\00f9e07e-83ca-4029-a173-4b704ee78996.pfx"

 # the certificate thumbprint
 $result.ManagedItem.CertificateThumbprintHash # ex: "78b1080a1bf5e7fc0bbb0c0614fc4a18932db5f9"

+# the previous certificate thumbprint
+$result.ManagedItem.CertificatePreviousThumbprintHash  # ex: "18c1060a1be5e6fc0bbb0c0614fc4a18932db5fa"

-# set to $true in a pre-request hook to prevent the certificate from
+# You can set $result.Abort to $true in a pre-request hook to prevent the certificate from
 # being requested (has no effect in post-request hooks)
 $result.Abort = $false
 ```

+The `$result.ManageItem` object is an instance of the <a href="https://github.com/webprofusion/certify/blob/development/src/Certify.Models/Config/ManagedCertificate.cs" target="_blank">ManagedCertificate</a> class, so all of the properties it has will be available in your script:

 ## Pre-Request Script Hooks